Le Moyne College: Green initiatives

 Environmental sustainability is integrated into Le Moyne College facilities planning and operating processes.

 In June 2010, the college began construction on a new, 48000 sqft science facility.
 The science complex provides teaching and research space for use by faculty and students in the science and health professions.
 Its environmentally-sound design features include day lighting, solar preheating, and thermal storage, resulting in the award of LEED-Gold certification.

 Athletics

 The Le Moyne Dolphins are the athletic teams for the college.
-Le Moyne competes in the NCAA at the Division II level for its 21 varsity teams and offers participation opportunities for over 340 students.
-Since 2003 Le Moyne Men's Lacrosse has won Five NCAA National Championships Le Moyne competes in Northeast-10 Conference in all sports.
+As of July 1, 2023, Le Moyne competes in NCAA Division I as a member of the Northeast Conference (NEC).
+Previously, Le Moyne competed in the NCAA at the Division II level through the 2022–23 school year with 21 varsity teams, offering participation opportunities for over 340 students.
+Since 2003, Le Moyne men's lacrosse has won six NCAA Division II national championships.
+Previously, Le Moyne competed in the Northeast-10 Conference in all sports, but started a transition to Division I on July 1, 2023, as a new member of the NEC.
+All Le Moyne teams compete in the NEC.